 School bullying has moved to screens, and digital platforms are looking the other way.
 Every day, thousands of minors suffer attacks on social networks without algorithms acting in time.
-The solution is not to ask for civility, but to impose multi-million dollar fines that force companies to assume their legal responsibility for the damages caused.
+The solution is not to ask for civility, but to impose million-dollar fines that force companies to assume their legal responsibility for the damages caused.

 AI filters to moderate content in real time 🤖